Cakyparu777/Portfolio/AMPLIFY_DEPLOYMENT.md

 - Verify that `next.config.mjs` has `output: 'export'`
 - Ensure all image files are in the `public` directory

+### Deployment Cancelled
+- **Timeout Issues:** The build may be taking too long.
+Check AWS Amplify console for timeout errors.
+- **Memory Issues:** Large dependencies can cause memory issues.
+Consider optimizing your build.
+- **Node.js Version:** Ensure you're using Node.js 18 (specified in `.nvmrc` and `amplify.yml`).
+- **Dependency Issues:** Try clearing the cache in AWS Amplify console and redeploy.
+- **Missing required-server-files.json:** For Next.js static exports, this file is automatically created during build to satisfy Amplify's requirements.

 ### Images Not Loading
 - Make sure images are in the `public` directory
 - Use relative paths starting with `/`